EU's Juncker: Let UK staff become Belgians

 To qualify for Belgian citizenship, an applicant must have lived in Belgium for at least five years legally and passed a language test.

-Luxembourg requires at least seven years' residence and competence in Luxembourgish, a language with only about 390,000 native speakers.
+Luxembourg requires at least five years' residence and competence in Luxembourgish, a language with only about 390,000 native speakers.